U.S. flag

 Diagnosis/testing.

-The diagnosis of X-linked hyper IgM syndrome is established in a male proband with typical clinical and laboratory findings and a hemizygous pathogenic variant in CD40LG identified by molecular genetic testing.
+The diagnosis of CD40 ligand deficiency is established in a male proband with typical clinical and laboratory findings and a hemizygous pathogenic variant in CD40LG identified by molecular genetic testing.

 Management.

-Surveillance: At least annually: CBC with differential to monitor for cytopenias, testing of IgG levels and lymphocyte subpopulations, pulmonary function tests after age seven years.
-Regular assessment of liver function, consider abdominal imaging; as well as polymerase chain reaction-based testing for the presence of enteric pathogens including Cryptosporidium.
-Monitor growth and general health with a low threshold for lymph node biopsy, given elevated oncologic risk.
+Surveillance: At least annually, complete blood count with differential to monitor for cytopenias, testing of IgG levels and lymphocyte subpopulations, and pulmonary function tests after age seven years.
+Regular assessment of liver function, with consideration of abdominal imaging, and polymerase chain reaction-based testing for the presence of enteric pathogens including Cryptosporidium.
+Monitor growth and general health with a low threshold for lymph node biopsy given elevated oncologic risk.

-Evaluation of relatives at risk: It is appropriate to clarify the genetic status of newborn at-risk relatives of an affected individual in order to identify as early as possible those who would benefit from early diagnosis and prompt initiation of treatment and prevention of infections.
+Evaluation of relatives at risk: It is appropriate to clarify the genetic status of newborn at-risk male relatives of an affected individual to allow early diagnosis and prompt initiation of treatment and prevention of infections.

 Genetic counseling.